 Not only is it tied for the most diverse school on the list, with a diversity score of 30 out of 40, but Moore students also exceed expectations year after year on standardized tests.

 J. Hampton Moore is another school located in the 19111 zip code, with a list price per square foot of a home at $150.
 This is below the $180 average in Philadelphia.
 The median home sale price is also the lowest on the list, at $188,900.
+This listing is an example of you can buy within school boundaries.
 All this combines to make J. Hampton Moore one of the most schools on the list.

 Don’t be fooled by the 3/10 GreatSchools gives it: Moore School is one of the best schools in Philadelphia, with an A- grade on SchoolSparrow.
 In fact, J. Hampton Moore students score 45% above expectations on standardized tests.
 The expectation for an average score is 32, but the actual average score from Moore students is 46.